Date Established: 12/3/2008

 This policy applies to individuals with the title of Postdoctoral Associate or Postdoctoral Fellow and the faculty who supervise and mentor these individuals.

 Individual holding a doctoral degree who is engaged in a defined temporary period of mentored research and/or scholarly training for the purpose of acquiring the professional skills needed to pursue a career path of their choosing.
 Postdoctoral associates train under the direction and supervision of faculty mentors in preparation for academic or research careers.
 Postdoctoral Associate and Senior Postdoctoral Associate are titles that can be used for this classification.
-A Senior Postdoctoral Associate would have three or more years of postdoctoral experience in the field of research or scholarly study.
+A senior postdoctoral associate would have three or more years of postdoctoral experience in the field of research or scholarly study.
+A postdoctoral associate may receive payment through the RF, UBF, or State funds.
 For the purpose of payment, the postdoctoral associate is considered an employee of the institution and receives a paycheck every two weeks through payroll, payroll taxes are withheld, and may be eligible for certain benefits consistent with the fiscal agent appointment type.

-Appointment of a postdoctoral scholar when the postdoc has been awarded a fellowship or traineeship for postdoctoral study, typically by an extramural agency or intramural resources (internal university programs, university centers, or institutes), and the fellowship or traineeship is paid through an RF account, the UB Foundation, or a special allocation of state funds.
+Appointment of a postdoctoral scholar when the postdoc has been awarded a fellowship or traineeship for postdoctoral study, typically by an extramural agency or intramural resources (internal university programs, university centers, or institutes), and the fellowship or traineeship is paid through an RF account.
 A postdoctoral fellow is not considered an employee for most extramural funds and taxes are not withheld (exceptions may apply to non-resident aliens) although they may be entitled to certain benefits.
 The fellow is part of the UB postdoctoral community, with access to the appropriate facilities and resources to conduct scholarly work.

 Postdoctoral Fellow Paid Direct